 There are over 70 miles of stunning sandy beaches around San Diego, but the city is perhaps best known for the world-famous San Diego Zoo.
-You can visit SeaWorld, LEGOLAND, or the San Diego Zoo Safari Park, and whale-watching cruises from the harbor are also popular.
+You can visit SeaWorld, LEGOLAND, or the San Diego Zoo Safari Park; whale-watching cruises from the harbor are also popular.

 The climate ensures that San Diego is a great place to visit any time of year, but it can be quite crowded during the summer.
-If you’re visiting during peak season, be sure to book your hotels and tickets in advance.
+If you’re visiting during peak season, book your hotels and tickets in advance.

 See Related: Best Restaurants in San Diego, California

 I remember being terrified of the name of this place when I was a kid, and while care must be taken when exploring this fascinating desert landscape, Death Valley National Park should not be missed.

 Hiking, mountain biking, and camping are popular activities, or a scenic drive is available for the less energetic.
 The park also boasts the darkest skies in the USA, and nighttime stargazing tours are a chance to beat the heat and enjoy the thrill of an unpolluted majestical firmament.